SNL’s The Reality Show? & Megastars David Met at the Canelo–Crawford Fight

 So I don't know.
 He's doing fine.

-He's out there doing his life and oh no they they can make the virus it's just essentially diminished
+Oh, no, they can make the virus just essentially

-magic came out um the technology it was just there in a medicinal way
+The technology was just there in a medicinal way.
+He was newer.

-So we talked to people there.
+So we talked to some people there.
 Tyson was there, of course.

 He is throwing money around.
 You know, there's doing the comedy festival.

-Don't catch my bees.
+Don't touch my bees.
 So I'm just doing you know.

 If I catch you, you're going to get stung.
 Oh, isn't that a bee, though?
 Aren't you the keeper?
 If I sting you, you're going to die.